 In 2010, CSIRO released the long-awaited cookbook supplement to the CSIRO Total Wellbeing Diet.

 This book allows the followers of the program to extend their culinary repertoire, as well as integrate the diet into all aspects of daily life.
 With over 130 recipes, there are healthy ideas for breakfasts on the go, simple lunches, quick weeknight dinners, meals on a shoestring, comfort classics and meals to stock and store.

-The CSIRO Total Wellbeing Diet Recipe Book (RRP A$35) is available at most book stores or through CSIRO PUBLISHING.
+The CSIRO Total Wellbeing Diet books are available at most book stores or through CSIRO Publishing.

 Noakes M, Clifton P. 2005.
 The CSIRO Total Wellbeing Diet.
 Penguin, Australia.
 225 pp.

 Noakes M, Clifton P. 2006.
 The CSIRO Total Wellbeing Diet Book 2.
 Penguin, Australia.
 240 pp.

 CSIRO.
 2010.
 The CSIRO Total Wellbeing Recipe Book.
 Penguin, Australia.
 208 pp.